Bogardo/Mailgun/README.md

 ```

 ##### Sender #####
-In the Mailgun config file you have specified the `from` data.
-If you would like, you can override this using the `from` method it accepts two arguments: `email` and `name` where the `name` field is optional.
+In the Mailgun config file you have specified the `from` address.
+If you would like, you can override this using the `from` method.
+It accepts two arguments: `email` and `name` where the `name` field is optional.

 ```php
 #with name